The best chicken wings in every US state

 Montana: Sissy Sauce wings, Desperado Sports Tavern, Missoula

-Nebraska: Oscar’s Wings, Oscars Pizza & Sports Grille, Omaha
+Nebraska: Oscar’s Wings, Oscar's Pizza & Sports Grille, Omaha

-Nevada: jumbo wings, Johnny Mac’s, Las Vegas
+Nevada: jumbo wings, Johnny Mac’s, Henderson

-New Hampshire: chicken wings, Wing-Itz, various locations
+New Hampshire: chicken wings, Wing-Itz, Dover, Hampton, and Newmarket

 New Jersey: double fried wings, TaKorea BBQ, Harrison